EOSA Statement on the A's Decision to Abandon Oakland Negotiations

 Any decision that reduces the waterfront's dedication to maritime jobs undermines the Port of Oakland's success and sets a precedent for shrinking the city's blue-collar population in favor of developers who do not share our commitment to the West Oakland community.
-The port is home to almost 90,000 union jobs, many of which would be lost forever to part-time ballpark and retail jobs if they are displaced by conflicting real estate demands.
+The port is home to almost 90,000 jobs, thousands of them unionized, and many of which would be lost forever to part-time ballpark and retail jobs if they are displaced by conflicting real estate demands.
 The waterfront location at Howard Terminal is already home to a thriving maritime industry – one of the strongest bastions of good-paying jobs for working-class African Americans in the state.

 - Condition any sale or lease agreement of the Coliseum property with the A's to include a new ballpark at the Coliseum complex, with failure to do so resulting in the property reverting back to the city.

 - Prohibit the use of the Coliseum site as a resource for development of a ballpark elsewhere, as East Oakland is not the Fisher family's piggy bank.

-- Release a fully-formed economic study, transportation study, and seaport compatibility study for any proposed commercial real estate development at Howard Terminal.
+- Release a fully-formed economic study, transportation study, and seaport compatibility study for the proposed commercial real estate development at Howard Terminal.

 - Provide an apples-to-apples analysis of a development at the Coliseum vs. Howard Terminal so the public can judge for itself which site has the most upside and presents the least logistical, financial, and environmental hurdles.